Keeping Them Safer

 • be confident when you say no, think about the words you say and the tone of voice you use.
 Be direct and show that you are firm in your choice.
 Offer a different option like: “why don’t we go out for coffee and a movie instead?”

-An illustration of a long-haired person holding their hand over a drink, as if to say no thank you.
+A long-haired person holding their hand over a drink, as if to say no thank you.
+Illustration.

 Decide ahead of time